 Apple's interest in the company is fairly obvious, as it already offers wireless charging capabilities in the Apple Watch as well as the iPhone 8 and iPhone X. Acquiring the team and technology can help Apple improve its own products' charging performance, and lessen the need to look to other third-party firms to further its applications.

-It is unknown if the company will continue developing its existing products and its sales in the forseeable future, or be absorbed into Apple and cease providing its products to third parties.
+It is unknown if the company will continue developing its existing products and its sales in the foreseeable future, or be absorbed into Apple and cease providing its products to third parties.

 InVisage is a camera sensor producer based in Menlo Park, California.
 The company has created technology relating to low-light imaging, with its QuantumFilm able to triple the dynamic range of a sensor.